LATEST RESEARCH

 The changing Arctic and organic matter matters!
 This is a multi-level, molecular-level C characterization project to decipher what C is there and what it's going to do.
 Does it stimulate processes that will irreversibly change our marine waters and coastal ecosystems?
 Stay tuned!

-Led by: Juliana D'Andrilli (UNT), Shelby Buckley (UC Boulder & UNT), and Tessa Crouch (UCSD & UNT).
+Led by: Juliana D'Andrilli (UNT) and Tessa Crouch (Hour Glass Climate).

 The river is receiving more allochthonous loads with climate warming.
 These loads are shifting the interaction between autotrophs and heterotrophs from mutualism to competition, leading to more carbon dioxide release to the atmosphere, describing a shift in the river's metabolic regime.
 The time is now to measure the character of the incoming loads and how that material is processed in the river before it flows out into the ocean.
 This project is a large collaboration across diverse disciplines including hydrology, biology, chemistry, and ecology.